Skip to main content.

 • Dedicated resident research supervisors to assist in all steps of research

-• Residents gain experience in specialty clinics, including our innovative Transgender Care Clinic, the Early Pregnancy Clinic, a Colposcopy clinic
+• Residents gain experience in specialty clinics, including our innovative Adult Transgender Care Clinic, the Early Pregnancy Clinic and a Colposcopy clinic

 Rotation Highlights

-• The Gynecology Inpatient team consists of residents of varying levels, medical students and gynecology staff
+• The Benign Gynecology team consists of residents of varying levels, medical students and the gynecology staff physician

-• Daily rounding with discussion of service patients and medical topics
+• Daily rounding with discussion of patient service and medical topics

-• Coverage of all surgical cases, the Emergency Room, and inpatient floor consults
+• Coverage of all surgical cases as well as Emergency Room and inpatient consults

-• The Obstetrics team consists of residents of varying levels, medical students, general hospitalist faculty, and Maternal-Fetal Medicine staff of the week
+• The Obstetrics team consists of residents of varying levels, medical students, Ob/Gyn faculty, and Maternal-Fetal Medicine staff of the week

 • Referral center for high risk obstetrics